Degree: Bachelor of Science (B.Sc.)

 All applicants

-All applicants, regardless of their nationality, need to provide proof of sufficient knowledge of the English language, minimum of level B2 according to the Common European Framework of Reference for Languages (CEFR).
-Internationally renowned tests such as TOEFL, IELTS, etc. are accepted.
+In addition, all applicants, regardless of their nationality, must provide proof of sufficient knowledge of the English language corresponding to at least level B2 of the Common European Framework of Reference for Languages (CEFR).
+English language skills can be proven by one of the following internationally recognized tests:

-• applicants with a university diploma with English as the sole language of instruction and examination
+• a university degree from a university with English as the only language of instruction and examination

 Foreign nationals (non-EU)